Resource Saving via Ensemble Techniques for Quantum Neural Networks: Conclusion

 We propose the use of ensemble techniques for practical implementation of quantum machine learning models on NISQ hardware.
 In particular, we justify the application of these techniques based on their capacity for significant reduction in resource usage, including in respect to the overall qubit, parameter, and gate budget, which is achieved via the random subspace (attribute bagging) technique.
 This resource-saving is especially crucial for noisy hardware, which is typically limited to a small number of qubits, being vulnerable to decoherence, noise, and operational errors.
 Consequently, the contribution of ensemble techniques may be seen as a form of quantum noise reduction.

-To establish this, we evaluated and compared various configurations of bagging and boosting ensemble techniques on synthetic and real-world datasets, tested in both a simulated, noise-free environment and a superconducting-based QPU by IBM, and subtending a range of layer depths.
+To establish this, we evaluated and compared various configurations of bagging and boosting ensemble techniques on synthetic and real-world datasets, tested in a simulated noise-free environment, in a simulated noisy setting and on a superconducting-based QPU by IBM, and subtending a range of layer depths.

 Our experimental findings showed that bagging ensembles can effectively train quantum neural network instances using fewer features and qubits, which leads to ensemble models with superior performance compared to the baseline model.
 Reducing the number of features in bagging models of quantum neural networks directly translates into a reduction in the number of qubits, that is a desirable characteristics for practical quantum applications.
 Ensembles of quantum neural network can also help addressing some of the toughest challenges associated with noise and decoherence in NISQ devices, as well as to mitigate barren plateau effects.
 These can be key considerations in the development of quantum machine learning models, particularly when working with limited resources on modern quantum systems.